 It is pertinent to note that an eTA doesn’t guarantee entry into Canada.
 Upon arriving in Canada, you will be required to present your passport and other documents, for instance, a US Green Card or other identification documents, to the border services authorities.
 You will have to validate to the border security personnel that you are in fact eligible to enter the country.

-Travellers who are not allowed to apply for an eTA include Canadian citizens, dual citizens, American Canadian citizens, and others.
-These travellers are required to provide other identification documents.
-Canadian citizens and dual nationals will require a valid Canadian passport, while American-Canadian nationals must travel on a valid US or Canadian passport.
+- Travelers who are not allowed to apply for an eTA include Canadian citizens, dual citizens, American Canadian citizens, and others.
+These travelers are required to provide other identification documents.
+Canadian citizens and dual nationals will require a valid Canadian passport, while American-Canadian nationals must travel on the valid US or Canadian passport.

-Visa-exempted foreign citizens require an eTA to fly to Canada, or transit through a Canadian airport.
+An eTA is required for the citizens of visa-exempted countries to fly to Canada, or transit through a Canadian airport.
 If these visa-exempt foreigners are traveling by boat, cruise ship, train, bus, or car, they will not require an eTA.